Reliability analysis for non-deterministic limit-states using stochastic emulators: Stochastic emulators

 \subsection{Generalized lambda models}

-\emph{Generalized lambda models} (GLaM) are a type of surrogates designed for stochastic simulators.
+\emph{Generalized lambda models} (GLaM) are a type of surrogate designed for stochastic simulators.
 The primary objective of GLaM is to mimic the probability density function of the random variable $Y_{\ve{x}} \equiv Y \mid \ve{X} = \ve{x}$.
 This is done by fitting a \emph{generalized lambda distribution} (GLD) to the conditional response $Y_{\ve{x}}$.
-GLDs can approximate most common unimodal distributions, such as Gaussian, Students' t-, or Weibull distributions.
+GLDs can approximate most common unimodal distributions, such as normal, t-distributed, or Weibull distributions.
 They are defined by their quantile function $Q\prt{u}$, which is a monotonically increasing function defined on $u \in \bra{0,1}$.
 GLaM specifically relies on the Freimer-Kollia-Mudholkar-Lin GLD family \citep{Freimer_1988}, which reads:

 where $\lambda_1$ represents the location parameter, $\lambda_2 > 0$ is the scale parameter, $\lambda_3$, and $\lambda_4$ are the shape parameters.
 For a deeper explanation of how these parameters affect the resulting GLD, the reader is referred to \cite{Zhu_2020,Zhu_2021_GLaM}.